Thomas Partey: International career

 In May 2016, Partey was called up for the first time to the Ghana national team by manager Avram Grant, ahead of a 2017 Africa Cup of Nations qualification match against Mauritius.
 He made his debut on 5 June, replacing Frank Acheampong for the final 11 minutes of a 2–0 away win that booked the Black Stars' position in the finals.
 On 5 September 2017, Partey scored his first international hat-trick in a 5–1 win against Congo in 2018 FIFA World Cup qualification.

 Partey was chosen in Kwesi Appiah's 23-man squad for the 2019 Africa Cup of Nations in Egypt.
 In their last group game, he scored in a 2–0 win over Guinea-Bissau at the Suez Stadium as the Black Stars topped their group.
 He netted in the penalty shootout at the end of the last-16 game against Tunisia on 8 July, though his team was eliminated.

 Partey won Ghana Player of the Year in 2018 and 2019.
 Ahead of the 2021 Africa Cup of Nations qualifiers, as well as for the 2022 FIFA World Cup qualifiers, Partey was named Ghana's vice-captain.

 In November 2022, Partey was called up to the 26-man Ghana squad that would compete in Qatar for the 2022 FIFA World Cup.

+In May 2026, Partey was included in Ghana's squad for the 2026 FIFA World Cup, as vice-captain.
+On 12 June, it was announced Partey had been denied entry to Canada, and would be unable to feature in Ghana's opening World Cup match against Panama in Toronto as a result.
+On 16 June, Partey's appeal against his denial of entry to Canada was dismissed by The Canadian Federal Court,the court documents revealed his application to enter Canada contained the answer "no" to the question of whether or not he had "ever been charged for any criminal offence in any country".
+He was given a visa by the United States for Ghana's two other games, with officials saying that they were aware of his upcoming trial, but he had not been convicted of any crime.
+On 21 June, Partey returned to Ghana's squad for their FIFA World Cup group-stage match against England at the Gillette Stadium.